 I would stay at Hotel Heritage again and again if I ever revisited Bruges, which I desperately hope I do.

 *Although I was provided with a complimentary stay/dinner, all opinions about Hotel Heritage and Le Mystique Restaurant are my own.
-This post contains affiliate links, so I may make a small commission if you click on a link and make a purchase.
-This is no extra charge to you, but it helps to support this site and my ability to continue providing you with valuable information.
-Thank you for supporting travel bloggers!
+This post contains affiliate links, so I may make a small commission if you click on a link and make a purchase at no extra charge to you.

 For Booking, click HERE.